 Independent crews of people organised themselves to set up bar-b-cues to make food, deliver coffee and water to clean up gangs all at their own expense and on their own initiative.
 The community spirit and good will to help those less fortunate was stunning to witness and gives me hope that people still care for each other and it’s not just about the almighty dollar after all.

-Several weeks after the flood water had gone Blue Dos Paintings owner Clayton Coughlan received an e-mail from Luke requesting a quote on the costs of repainting his home inside and out as his insurance company had denied his flood claim.
+Several weeks after the flood water had gone Blue Dog Painting received an e-mail from Luke requesting a quote on the costs of repainting his home inside and out as his insurance company had denied his flood claim.
 He now faced the mammoth task of rebuilding his life and home from scratch with no help from the insurance company.
-After reading Luke’s e-mail I contacted him to make arrangements to inspect his home at Rocklea.
-After my visit I contacted Dulux and spoke to Mark Phillips who was at the time The National Program Manager of Dulux Accredited.
-Clayton asked Mark if Dulux would be willing to partner with his Business in donating the paint required to repaint Luke’s home as part of Blue Dog’s Paint Wish Program.
-Normally the Paint Wish Program is capped at a $2000 paint job, however after what Luke and the rest of Brisbane had just been through I decided that I wanted to help.
-I am pleased to say that Dulux were happy to help, so the next day I contacted Luke and told him about our program and that Dulux was also happy to help out.
+After reading Luke’s e-mail we contacted him to make arrangements to inspect his home at Rocklea.
+After our visit we contacted a paint manufacture.
+During our phone call we asked the manufacture if they would be willing to partner with Blue Dog Painting in donating the paint required to repaint Luke’s home as part of Blue Dog’s Paint Wish Program.
+Normally the Paint Wish Program is capped at a $2000 paint job, however after what Luke and the rest of Brisbane had just been through we decided that we wanted to help.
+We were pleased to say that the paint manufacturer were happy to help, so the next day I contacted Luke and told him about our program and that the paint was also being donated.
 He was relieved that the repainting of his home was one bill he didn’t have to worry about.
 Luke’s home now looks great and Luke was able to put the money he had set aside to repaint into refurnishing his home.